srama2512/sidekicks/README.md

 Santhosh K. Ramakrishnan, Dinesh Jayaraman, Kristen Grauman
 Science Robotics 2019

-We will shortly be updating the codebase along with the datasets for the journal version.
+A cleaned version of this codebase along with new transfer tasks are available at https://github.com/srama2512/visual-exploration.

 # Sidekick Policy Learning
 This repository contains code and data for the paper